Larger Quantities, Lower Prices

 You may know the Red Ozier Dogwood by one of its many other names.
 It is also called the western dogwood, redstem dogwood, red willow, redtwig dogwood, creek dogwood, American dogwood or red-rood.
 By any name, however, this is a beautiful majestic tree that adds color to any landscape, especially in the fall.

-Red Ozier Dogwood Stakes will make a wonderful shrub for your natural area and will also look great around water gardens.
+Red Ozier Dogwood Stakes will make an unusual shrub for your natural area and will also look great around water gardens.
 The branches on this shrub will be red and will be beautiful.
 This shrub will also attract birds with the beautiful berries that it will provide for their food source.